gamamo/bird_centrality/README.md

 - Statistical_Analyses.R: script that generates results, figures and tables.

 #### Output folder: empty.
-- it will be filled as the code is run.
+- will be filled as the code is run

 ### Software version:
 - R version 4.4.2 (2024-10-31 ucrt)